ovh/docs/pages/platform/kubernetes-k8s/vrack-example-k8s-and-pci/guide.en-asia.md

 MariaDB [(none)]>
 </code></pre>

-### Accessing the MariaDB instance from the Managed Kubernetes cluster
+#### Accessing the MariaDB instance from the Managed Kubernetes cluster

-To verify that the vRack is working as intended, let's test is we can access from the Managed Kubernetes cluster via the vRack.
+To verify that the vRack is working as intended, let's test if we can access the MariaDB instance from the Managed Kubernetes cluster via the vRack.

 We are deploying a MySQL client in the Kubernetes cluster, that will connect to the MariaDB instance using the vRack.
 Don't forget to replace `<MARIADB_ADDRESS>` with the private network IP address of the MariaDB instance (in my case `10.0.128.251`).